 After the death of my son, I relied heavily on friends to bring us meals or to pick up our groceries.
 I did that for as long as I possibly could.
-Once I did begin shopping for my family again, I stayed home, sat on the couch, and bought online whenever possible.
+Once I did begin shopping for my family again, I stayed home, sat on the couch, and shopped online whenever possible.
 When we needed meat, milk or produce my husband and I shopped together late at night, running in for an item or two and then dashing back out just as quickly.

 But this trip was different.
 It was the first I dared alone as the mom of a dead boy.